 The CVR is a unique international research centre with a critical mass of researchers entirely dedicated to the study of human and animal viral diseases (www.cvr.ac.uk; www.facebook.com/centreforvirusresearch).
 The CVR’s collegiate and collaborative environment fosters a broad research portfolio.
 Research at the CVR spans molecular, structural and cellular levels through to the individual host and affected population, integrating molecular and structural virology, cell biology, pathogenesis, epidemiology and mathematical modelling, virus genomics and bioinformatics.

 Palmarini’s laboratory studies the biology and pathogenesis of animal viruses (e.g. see Ratinier et al PLoS Pathogens 7(12): e1002477; Ratinier et al (2016) J Virol 90: 5427-5439; Melzi et al PNAS (41):E6238-E6247).
 Bluetongue is one of the major infectious diseases of livestock.
 The disease is caused by an arbovirus (bluetongue virus, BTV) transmitted from infected to uninfected hosts by the biting midge.
 We work on various aspects of BTV biology and virus-host interactions.

 The position is for 3 years beginning in October 2017 and it is funded by a Wellcome Trust Investigator Award.
 Appointment will be at Grade 7, £33,943 - £38,183 per annum.

 Interested applicants should apply online at www.glasgow.ac.uk/jobs and look for Job Reference No 018751.

-Closing date: 23 July 2017
+Closing date: 23 August 2017

 Please follow our Facebook and Twitter pages for updates on new vacancies.